Here's the truth...

 Concierge can be found in such placed as hospitals and even in aiding people in preparing and executing estate auctions or sales.

 This type of concierge service offers heirs of a deceased person with a variety of vital services associated with planning and undertaking the sale of an estate.
-This includes assisting with different types of sales, whether the focus is on personal property, real estate, or both.
+This includes assisting with different type of sales, whether the focus is on personal property, real estate, or both.

 A concierge, like Blue Moon Estate Sales assists in preparing for auctioning or otherwise selling probate property from the beginning of the process.
 This means that a concierge begins by assisting you in organizing personal property for sale.

-As was also noted, deciding what category to place personal property into can be challenging to family members and others of a deceased person.
+As was also noted, deciding what category to place personal property can be challenging to family members and others of a deceased person.

 Issues from the sentimental value of some property to not appreciating the value of other property can come into play.